 in the churchyard of Bradley All Saints, Bradley near Ashbourne

 |Eccles Pike Cross – Chapel en le Frith

-The Eccles Pike Cross lies in the churchyard.
+The Eccles Pike Cross lies in the churchyard of St Thomas Becket church.
 It was moved here from Ollerenshaw Farm in 1925.
 It is believed to be Anglo-Saxon and is covered in very worn carvings.

 Clifton cross base

 In the garden of a Thorpe private house stands the base of the Clifton Cross.
 This was originally from near Ashbourne, on the road from Ashbourne to Lichfield.
 It formerly stood at SK168453 and was a square section cross as can still be seen from where it was leaded into the base.
 Originally there was a face carved on each corner but these are now so badly eroded as to be almost unrecognisable.